2026 수특 영독연 5강 변형문제 (7~12번)

 8 음반을 통한 음악 전수

-Ignacio Varchausky from the Buenos Aires tango orchestra El Arranque says in the documentary Si Sos Brujo that he and others tried learning from records how the older orchestras did what they did, but it was difficult, almost ____
+Ignacio Varchausky from the Buenos Aires tango orchestra El Arranque says in the documentary Si Sos Brujo that he and others tried learning from records how the older orchestras did what they ____ but it was difficult, almost impossible.

 9 의사소통 목적에 따른 적절한 기술 사용